Textured business: our clothes for working without getting bored

 On the importance of falling

-Finally, beyond the appearance and the hand, the third key element of a fabric is its drape.
+Finally, beyond the look and feel, the third key element of a fabric is its drape.

-What is “the fallen”?
+What is "the fall"?
 Well, because only a photo can illustrate such a concept, I invite you to take a closer look at the pants below.

 Here, although the fabric is not particularly heavy, it is elegantly "pulled" by its own weight.
-Look, for example, at how all surfaces that do not ripple when moved, are clean and free of creases.
-Well, that’s what we call “a nice fall.”
-(The boots are an old prototype of ours!)
+Look for example, how all the surfaces that do not ripple under the movements, are clean and free of folds.
+Well, that is what we call "a beautiful drape."
+(Boots are an old prototype of ours!)

-The drape is therefore one of those things which make a costume elegant, but which few people manage to put into words.
-Often you think that the best suits are the "best cut", when in reality, an approximate cut, but in a fabric with a sumptuous drape, can look better than a fair cut in a fabric that hangs poorly!
+The drape is therefore one of those things that make a suit elegant, but that few people manage to verbalize.
+Often, you think that the best suits are the "best cut", when in reality, an approximate cut, but in a fabric with a sumptuous drape, can render better than a fair cut in a fabric that falls badly!

-In short, I only have one regret here: that you cannot touch this material at the very moment you read these words.
-In fact, I want to say to those who are curious: come to the store and see it!
+In short, I have only one regret here: that you cannot touch this material at the very moment you read these words.
+In fact, I want to say to the curious: come to the store to see it!
 If only to touch the material and see it in action .
-Maybe you won't leave with it or won't need it...
-But you will have understood what a beautiful hand and a beautiful landing is.
+Maybe you will not leave with it or will not need it...
+But you will have understood what a beautiful hand and a beautiful fall are.
 And that brings us satisfaction!

 An Italian fabric Tallia Di Delfino

-Okay, but where did we go to look for such a fabric then?
+Well, but where did we go to get such fabric then?

 Origin: Biella, Italy